-You can denote a place with symbols or mark messages at the desired latitude and longitude of a location on a map using markers.
+You can denote a place with symbols or mark messages at the desired latitude and longitude of a location on a react map using markers.
 For example, you can indicate a particular place on the US map using a balloon marker shape.
 Place any HTML element as a marker and also add multiple markers to the map.

 You can display multiple markers in the same location by clustering the markers when they overlap one another.
 For example, you can use markers to indicate the top 50 cities in the world.
 If any marker overlaps with another, it will be clustered and the total number of markers will be displayed over the cluster.